Ged0/Notebook/bitcoin.md

 In December 2015, a new form of timelock was introduced to bitcoin as a soft fork upgrade.
 Based on a specifications in BIP-65, a new script operator called CHECKLOCKTIMEVERIFY (CLTV) was added to the scripting language.
 CLTV is a per-output timelock, rather than a per-transaction timelock as is the case with nLocktime.
 This allows for much greater flexibility in the way timelocks are applied.

 ### Relative Timelocks
-n other words, the clock doesn’t start counting until the UTXO is recorded on the blockchain.
+In other words, the clock doesn’t start counting until the UTXO is recorded on the blockchain.
 This functionality is especially useful in bidirectional state channels and Lightning Networks

 ### Relative Timelocks with nSequence
 The nSequence field was originally intended (but never properly implemented) to allow modification of transactions in the mempool.
 In that use, a transaction containing inputs with nSequence value below 232 (0xFFFFFFFF) indicated a transaction that was not yet "finalized."
 Such a transaction would be held in the mempool until it was replaced by another transaction spending the same inputs with a higher nSequence value.
 Once a transaction was received whose inputs had an nSequence value of 232 it would be considered "finalized" and mined.